 Facts To Believe In

 Disciples believe they have seen Jesus and tell Thomas about it.
 Ordinarily, not a big deal.
 Except for the fact the disciples watched Jesus die just a few days earlier.
 How can they reconcile the two?
 How can people know facts and believe something else entirely?
-Setting aside a supernatural experience such as the Resurrection, … Continue reading “Facts To Believe In”
+For example; How can millions of people know the … Continue reading “Facts To Believe In”